 I got a little crazy living in college.
 My bank had free savings and checking accounts with only $25 minimum so for any savings goal I had, I would open a banking account.
 I had a savings account for Christmas presents.
 One for my car.
 One for vacations.
 One for when I wanted to buy clothes or needed to buy gifts.

 But having different accounts for different categories really helped me.
 If I had one huge account, it was hard to keep track of the little things I was saving for, so separating it out helped me stay within my savings goals.

 These days, not much is different — I still like to divide up my savings into buckets, but this time I separate it out in a spreadsheet as opposed to multiple bank accounts.

-We bank at two different places — a commercial bank and a credit union.
+We do our personal banking at two different places — a commercial bank and a credit union.
 Our commercial bank has one checking account, one savings account and our mortgage.
 This checking account is where a portion of our paycheck goes each month for all of our living expenses.
 The savings account at the commercial bank is just for fun or miscellaneous savings (see below under “Fun Savings”).
 All of our larger or more serious savings go into the credit union, since we get a larger interest rate on those accounts.

 Our Fun Savings